flux-framework/flux-core/doc/man5/flux-config-tbon.rst

    a broker waits for a TBON child connection to acknowledge transmitted TCP data before forcibly closing the connection.
 A value of 0 means use the system default.
-This value affects how Flux responds to an abruptly turned off node, which could take up to 20m if this value is not set.
-This configured value may be overridden by setting the ``tbon.tcp_user_timeout`` broker attribute.
+This value affects how Flux responds to an abruptly turned off node.
+The configured value may be overridden by setting the ``tbon.tcp_user_timeout`` broker attribute.
 See also: :linux:man7:`tcp`, TCP_USER_TIMEOUT socket option.
+Default: 20s.

 zmqdebug
    (optional) Integer value indicating whether ZeroMQ socket debug logging